 Other nesting dolls come in a political themes.
-These make a good gift for those interested in politics or politicians.
+These make a unique gift for those interested in politics or politicians.

 A Favorite Collectible

 Wooden nesting figures are a favorite collectible item.
-The dolls add a splash of color to any shelf or mantle but... they do more than just look pretty, they open to reveal the treasures inside and thus, have captured imaginations and hearts around the world
+The dolls add a splash of color to any shelf or mantle but... they do more than just look pretty, they open to reveal the treasures inside, and thus, have captured imaginations of children and the hearts of collectors around the world

 © 2009 Athlyn Green